Kahsolt/Quantum-Circuit-Elimination/README.md

 This project is for the quantum challenge 2024 from [第一届“天衍”量子计算挑战先锋赛-大众组](https://qc.zdxlz.com/learn/#/megagame/megagameDetail?id=1801135605315321857&lang=zh)

+#### GamePlay

+- You will face with a 5-qubits 10-clock **quantum logical circuit**, and an infinite sequence of random spawned **quantum logical gates**, mimicking the traditional Tetris board and pieces 🤔
+- You are asked to select proper gates and **append** to the circuit, and the score is counted 😮
+- When two rotation gates of the same axis meet, they'll be **merged** with a score ratio x1.25 😀
+- Whenever there is a sub-circuit that is equivalent to the identity matrix, that whole part will be **eliminated (Bingo!)** with score ratio x3 🎉🎉
+- Every 5 Bingo, you'll have an additional **hint token**.
+Use it to view hints of the placement results derived from the current circuit configuration and your accessible gates! 🤗

 #### References

 ⚪ Citation

-If you find this work useful, please give a star ⭐ and cite~ 😃
+If you find this work useful, please give a star ⭐ and cite 📖~

 ```
 @misc{kahsolt2024,